 Born in poverty in Scotland, David Eccles came to Utah as a boy of 14.
 Here he rose to great wealth, leaving a mark on the economy of this region that continues today.
 Bertha Jensen Eccles was born in Denmark and also came to Utah as a child.
 Her legacy to the community is especially important in the history of her home.
 At her invitation, groups such as the Girl Scouts, Children's Aid Society, Drama Club, Child Culture, Martha Society, Daughters of the Utah Pioneers and Red Cross all held meetings in this house.
 In her later years, Bertha Eccles made it known to her family that she would like the building kept intact and used for the purpose of education and cultural development of the community.

-Bertha Eccles' wish for her home was granted when her family gave the house to Weber State University in 1948.
-At that time Weber State was located on a campus owned by the LDS Church.
-The house became "Bertha Eccles Hall", a women's dormitory and social center.
+Upon her passing, Bertha Eccles' wish for her home was granted, and her family gifted the house to Weber State University in 1948 (known as Weber State College then) to be used as a women’s dormitory.
+At that time, Weber State College was located just one block north of the Eccles home.
+The house became "Bertha Eccles Hall", where college students lived and socialized.

 When Weber State moved its campus, the house and other buildings of the downtown campus reverted to the ownership of the LDS Church.
-The history of the house took another turn at this point thanks to the efforts of a group called the Ogden Community Arts Council.
+The history of the house took another turn at this point, thanks to the efforts of a group called the Ogden Community Arts Council.
 Formed in 1953, the Council was made up of representatives from over 20 local civic and cultural organizations interested in providing a center for the arts in this community.
 Knowing that their goal was most compatible with the wishes of Bertha Eccles, the Ogden Arts Council approached the LDS Church, requesting the house for use as a community art center.
-A deed to the Eccles home was given to the Council, in 1959.
-The name given to the facility was Bertha Eccles Community Art Center.
+In 1959 the deed to the Eccles home was given to the Council, and the building was renamed the Bertha Eccles Community Art Center.
 In 1976 the name of both the facility and the non-profit organization that supports it was changed to the Eccles Community Art Center.

 The purpose of the Eccles Community Art Center is to promote the arts, in all forms, and to enhance the quality of life within the community.

 The Carriage House Gallery was renovated and opened in May 1985.
-This sales gallery owes much of its character to its location in a 1913 red brick prairie style Carriage House.
-In the early 1980’s, the carport area of this historic building was enclosed, reusing the garage doors as fill between the structure’s brick pillars.
-After the pouring of a new floor, the addition of carpeting, ceiling, oak woodwork, lighting and entrance doors a community art gallery was created.
-Housed in the same building is a large studio, in which many of the art center's visual art classes are taught.
+This sales gallery owes much of its character to its location in a 1913 red brick prairie-style Carriage House.
+In the early 1980’s, the carport area of this historic building was enclosed, replacing the garage doors with brick walls to convert the space into a gallery.

 The growth of the Eccles Community Art Center as a vital community center is a result of the efforts of numerous individual contributions of time, talent and funds.
 Memberships are available to support the art center and its programs, from exhibits to classes to historic preservation.